snowflake_streaming

 schema_evolution

-Options to control schema updates as new columns are added to the pipeline.
+Options to control schema updates when messages are written to the Snowflake table.

 Type: object